catalystneuro/cohen-u01-to-nwb/src/fox_lab_to_nwb/conversion_notes.md

 ### Tshx18D07_240124_115923_f3_r1.fly2
 This is supposed to be a struct with DAQ data and the wingbeat analysis.
 Can't open it with matlab online unless extension is changed to .mat

   Channel names:
 - CamSync
 - CamTrigger
 - OptoTrigger
 - LWingBeatAmp
 - RWingBeatAmp
 - WingBeatFreq
-- LHutchen  # What does Hutchen mean?
-Could be halteres?
+- LHutchen
 - RHutchen
 - PTrigger
+- WindTrigger

 These can't be extracted with pyton from matlab because they are strings.
 Are they always the same order?